mhweiner/smooth-scroll-operator/README.md

 # smooth-scroll-operator
-A dead simple and lightweight smooth scroll animation using requestAnimationFrame.
+A dead simple and lightweight smooth scroll animation.
 Scroll any element.
 Comes with bezier curve support and a small library of pre-defined easing functions.

+Animations respect the actual clock, so no matter the frame rate, the animation will still properly last the appropriate amount of time.

+Animations are performed using `window.requestAnimationFrame`.

 No need to ask, he's a [smooth operator](https://www.youtube.com/watch?v=4TYv2PhG89A)...